-HORIZON-HLTH-2025-03-DISEASE-04-two-stage: Leveraging artificial intelligence for pandemic preparedness and response
+HORIZON-HLTH-2025-01-DISEASE-04: Leveraging artificial intelligence for pandemic preparedness and response

-Call: Cluster 1 - H ealth (Two stage - 2025) Specific conditions Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of between EUR 6.00 and 8.00 million would allow these outcomes to be addressed appropriately.
+Call: Cluster 1 - H Call: Cluster 1 - Health (Single stage - 2025) Specific condition s Expected EU contribution per project The Commission estimates that an EU contribution of between EUR 6.00 and 8.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 35.00 million.
 Type of Action Research and Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: In recognition of the opening of the US National Institutes of Health's programmes to European researchers, any legal entity established in the United States of America is eligible to receive Union funding.
 If projects use satellite-based earth observation, positioning, navigation and/or related timing data and services, beneficiaries must make use of Copernicus and/or Galileo/EGNOS (other data and services may additionally be used).
-Award criteria The criteria are described in General Annex D. The following exceptions apply: For the second stage, the thresholds for each criterion will be 4 (Excellence), 4 (Impact) and 4 (Implementation).
+The following exceptions apply: subject to restrictions for the protection of European communication networks.
+Award criteria The criteria are described in General Annex D. The following exceptions apply: The thresholds for each criterion will be 4 (Excellence), 4 (Impact) and 4 (Implementation).
 The cumulative threshold will be 12.
-Legal and financial set-up of The rules are described in General Annex G. The following exceptions apply: